isomerpages/pris-test/_learn-about-corrections/Community Corrections/Conditional Remission System (CRS) & Mandatory Aftercare Scheme (MAS).md

 MAS comprises supervision and restrictions, which may include a mandatory residential phase, curfew hours and electronic monitoring.
 Upon release, ex-offenders who are required to undergo MAS will be placed progressively through step-down aftercare support and supervision.

 In 2019, the Selarang Halfway House was established by SPS as the first Government-run facility to provide structured aftercare support for selected ex-offenders.
-It is a secular residential, step-down facility set up to offer a residential programme as part of the MAS.
+It is a secular residential, facility set up to offer a residential programme as part of the MAS.